mocdaniel/lab-argocd-odyssey/educates/workshop/content/11-intermission/index.md

 ## Imperative vs. Declarative Setups

-While we looked at differnt ways of deploying Applications with ArgoCD (*Manifests* vs. *Helmcharts*, *UI* vs. *CLI*), we always acted **imperatively** - we told ArgoCD exactly what to do and how to do it.
+While we looked at different ways of deploying Applications with ArgoCD (*Manifests* vs. *Helmcharts*, *UI* vs. *CLI*), we always acted **imperatively** - we told ArgoCD exactly what to do and how to do it.

-While this may work just fine when we're the only ones operating our ArgoCD instances, it becomes messier when multiple operators are involved - what if someone misses a `helm-set` flag when updating an Application via CLI, or introduces a typo in the UI?
+While this may work just fine when we're the only ones operating our ArgoCD instances, it becomes messier when multiple operators are involved - what if someone misses a `--helm-set` flag when updating an Application via CLI, or introduces a typo in the UI?

 That's why there are concepts like Application CRDs and App-in-App in place to shift our setups to a (more) **declarative** approach.